Haseebae/English_to_hinglish/README.md

 2. Easily Interpretable (should resemble a casual speaker)
 3. relevant "code-mixing" (English words within the translation)

-#### Existing methodologies:
+### Existing methodologies:
 - For translation accuracy, a pre-trained English-to-Hindi model can be inferred.
 - The translation and input can then be compared and appropriately parsed to replace Hindi words with English counterparts.
-##### Future work here would involve fine-tuning the model and improving parsing methods to improve interpretability
+- This work would primarily focus on better parsing mechanisms but it will never capture a casual tone.
+(Which is what I tried to address)

-#### Approach:
+### Approach:
-- This approach focuses on tackling the casual mixed Hindi tone from the ground up.
-- Hinglish TOP Dataset was used to train a Seq2Seq LSTM model with Attention to train this model.
-(Agarwal, Anmol, et al. "CST5: Data Augmentation for Code-Switched Semantic Parsing." arXiv preprint arXiv:2211.07514 (2022).)
+- findnitai/english-to-hinglish Dataset from hugging face contains English to Hinglish translations.
+These translations are said in casual tones.
+- This dataset will be used to make a translation model
+- The output from this model is passed to a transliteration package to convert Hinglish to Hindi(Devanagari).
+- The Hindi and Hinglish are compared to identify and replace Hindi words that resemble English words.
 - Examples:
 - <img width="306" alt="Screenshot 2023-11-06 at 11 12 33 PM" src="https://github.com/Haseebae/English_to_hinglish_LSTM/assets/75690804/9d896989-47b5-41c7-b62e-b780d4e1ac9f">

+#### MODELS USED
+1. Seq2Seq LSTM
+2. Seq2Seq Transformer

+- First, the LSTM was trained.
+This model introduced numerous challenges mentioned in detail below.
+- To combat this, a transformer model was used.
+Details below.

+##### 1. Seq2Seq LSTM:

 - Training Data and Example output:
 - <img width="384" alt="Screenshot 2023-11-07 at 12 22 07 AM" src="https://github.com/Haseebae/English_to_hinglish_LSTM/assets/75690804/01b73998-73a8-4de7-8533-78a126ce784a">

 - This Model is trained to give similar "Hinglish" outputs which are then transliterated to Devanagari Hindi
 - The Devanagiri text is then parsed for direct English translations which are then replaced with the English counterparts.
 ##### Training Compute Challenges:
-- The training for the model was taking too long on my local system and moving to free cloud alternatives wasn't much of an improvement.
-- To combat this, V100 compute instances were rented on GCP VERTEX AI.
-- This improved training time for a single epoch from 40 mins to <10 mins.
+- Same output regardless of different inputs (Not trained enough)
+- Too long to train

 ##### Seq2Seq Training Architecture: